-Should we really believe what the Bible says?
-How can we know if the Bible is trustworthy?
-The answers to these questions are of utmost importance, because the Bible teaches that there is only one way for a person to be sure of their eternal salvation and that is by trusting in Jesus Christ as their Savior.
+Should every person believe everything that the Bible says?
+How can a person know if the Bible is trustworthy?
+The answers to these questions are of utmost importance, because the Bible teaches that there is only one way that a person can be certain of having eternal salvation and that is by trusting in Jesus Christ as their Savior.

-If a person is not able to set aside his (or her) biases against the supernatural, in general, and the existence of God, in particular, when considering the evidence regarding the reliability of the Bible, it is likely that person will be unable to determine if the Bible is reliable.
-Nevertheless, if it cannot be proven beyond a reasonable doubt that the Bible is unreliable, there is not sufficient reason to regard it as unreliable.
-Conversely, if it can be proven beyond a reasonable doubt that the Bible is reliable, that should resolve the matter.
+If a person is not able to set aside his (or her) biases against the supernatural, especially the existence of God, when considering the evidence regarding the reliability of the Bible, that person will have great difficulty determining if the Bible is reliable.
+Nevertheless, if it can be proven beyond a reasonable doubt that the Bible is reliable, that should resolve the matter.

 The major considerations that we will be discussing with regard to the reliability of the Bible are as follows: